djiang0825/NGS_barcode/README.md

 ### This Toolkit and its Advantages

-Here, I introduce a toolkit for large-scale NGS barcode generation that utilizes modern computational optimization methods and incorporates novel algorithms I have developed.
-The toolkit is openly available to promote reproducibility and is specifically designed to run efficiently on minimal computing resources (e.g., standard laptops) for broad accessibility.
+Here, I introduce a toolkit for large-scale NGS barcode generation that **utilizes modern computational optimization methods and incorporates novel algorithms I have developed**.
+The toolkit is openly available to promote reproducibility and is specifically designed to run efficiently on **minimal computing resources (e.g., standard laptops)** for broad accessibility.

-In comparison with [TagGD](https://doi.org/10.1371/journal.pone.0057521)—the only other method reported to support barcode generation at the scale of up to 100,000 sequences—this toolkit generated 20,000 18-bp barcodes in just 1 minute using only 100 MB of RAM on a comparable 8-core laptop, as opposed to the 5 minutes reported in the TagGD abstract.
-Notably, for 100,000 18-bp barcodes, this toolkit completed the process in 15 minutes with 175 MB of RAM, which is significantly faster than the 1.5 hours reported in the TagGD paper (Table 1).
-Additionally, this toolkit can handle the generation of million-scale barcodes within reasonable time (i.e., hours) on standard compute setups (e.g., laptops), far exceeding the capacity of TagGD and other existing tools.
+In comparison with [TagGD](https://doi.org/10.1371/journal.pone.0057521)—the only other open-source software reported to support barcode generation at the scale of up to 100,000 sequences—this toolkit generated 20,000 18-bp barcodes in just **1 minute** using only 100 MB of RAM on a comparable 8-core laptop, as opposed to the **5 minutes** highlighted in the TagGD abstract.
+For 100,000 18-bp barcodes, this toolkit completed the process in **15 minutes** with 175 MB of RAM, which is significantly faster than the **1.5 hours** reported in Table 1 of the TagGD paper.

+Notably, this toolkit can handle the generation of **million-scale barcodes within reasonable time (i.e., hours) on standard compute setups (e.g., laptops), far exceeding the capacity of TagGD and other existing tools**.
 More detailed benchmarking results are presented in a later section of this document.

-Additionally, this toolkit offers unique features not available in other tools: paired barcode generation for dual-indexing applications, extension from user-provided seed sequences, and a comprehensive validation script for quality assessment of existing barcode sets.
+Additionally, it offers unique features not available in other tools: **paired barcode generation for dual-indexing applications, extension from user-provided seed sequences, and a comprehensive validation script for quality assessment of existing barcode sets**.

-Together, these algorithmic advances, performance improvements, and extensive features make the toolkit ideally suited for researchers who require large-scale, high-quality barcode libraries for state-of-the-art NGS applications.

 ## Default Filter Parameters